cloud-custodian/cloud-custodian/docs/source/azure/policy/genericarmfilter.rst

         actions:
           - type: stop

-Find VMs that have been marked for stopping tomorrow and notify email address
+Find VMs that have been marked for stopping tomorrow and notify user@domain.com

 .. code-block:: yaml